-Step (iv): Review of notified sub-projects: Guidance for the regional environmental regulatory body
+Step (iv): Review of notified sub-projects: Guidance for the Bureaue of Regional EFCC

-The REPLA/B experts conduct review of the sub-projects taking into account that most sub-projects may not necessarily need a full scale ESIA since RLLP is a category B project; those sub-projects tagged as 'sub-projects needing special attention' are already identified.
-The subprojects are identified following the special procedures and guidelines referred in Annex 7.
+The regional environmental regulatory body experts conduct review of the sub-projects taking into account that most sub-projects may not necessarily need a full scale ESIA since RLLP is a category B project; those sub-projects tagged as 'sub-projects needing special attention' are already identified following the special procedures and guidelines referred in Annex 7.

-The Review of notified subprojects report to the BoANR should include (i) the decision on each subproject whether an ESIA is required or not, (ii) if an ESIA is required, the recommended scope of the ESIA clearly indicating the aspects to be seriously addressed, the skills required and duration of the ESIA, (iii) A detailed ToR for the ESIA expert (consultant), (iv) if an ESIA is not required, include guidance on special needs such as technical guidelines and an environmental management plan on any of the sub-projects.
+The Review of notified subprojects report to the BoA should include (i) the decision on each sub-project whether an ESIA is required or not, (ii) if an ESIA is required, the recommended scope of the ESIA clearly indicating the aspects to be seriously addressed, the skills required and duration of the ESIA, (iii) A detailed ToR for the ESIA expert (consultant), (iv) if an ESIA is not required, include guidance on special needs such as technical guidelines and an environmental management plan on any of the sub-projects.
 The Checklist for ESIA ToR is attached in Annex 12.